In December 2025, Australia will become the first democracy to impose a blanket minimum age for social media.

 The Australian social media ban exemplifies a troubling global trend: governments across democracies are asserting greater control over what students may read, study, or debate – whether through curriculum directives, book bans, or online restrictions.

-anti-capitalist materialsprohibited in UK classrooms, political and cultural disagreements are increasingly scripting what students can access.
+From restrictions on schools to anti-capitalist materials prohibited in UK classrooms, political and cultural disagreements are increasingly scripting what students can access.

-Author's summary: Australia imposes minimum age for social media.
+Author summary: Australia imposes age restrictions on social media.